 Improving market access for small scale fisheries in West Africa

-The main objective of this project is to provide an appropriate response to hygiene and food safety challenges inherent in fishery products, with the aim of boosting the development of the artisanal fisheries sub-sector through an improved access to international markets and new investments.
-This project aims to facilitate access to the European market considered as the most difficult to access for the artisanal fisheries products of the four target countries.
+The main objective of this project was to provide an appropriate response to hygiene and food safety challenges inherent in fishery products, with the aim of boosting the development of the artisanal fisheries sub-sector through an improved access to international markets and new investments.
+This project aimed to facilitate access to the European market considered as the most difficult to access for the artisanal fisheries products of the four target countries.